Contrastive Learning Is Spectral Clustering On Similarity Graph: More on Experiment Details

-\paragraph{CIFAR-10 and CIFAR-100} CIFAR-10 ~\citep{krizhevsky2009learning} and CIFAR-100 ~\citep{krizhevsky2009learning} are popular classical image classification datasets.
-Both CIFAR-10 and CIFAR-100 contain in total 60k $32 \times 32$ labeled images of different classes, which 50k for training and 10k for test.
-CIFAR-10 is similar to CIFAR-100, except there are 10 different classes in CIFAR-10, and 100 classes in \mbox{CIFAR-100}.
+\paragraph{CIFAR-10 and CIFAR-100.} CIFAR-10 ~\citep{krizhevsky2009learning} and CIFAR-100 ~\citep{krizhevsky2009learning} are well-known classic image classification datasets.
+Both CIFAR-10 and CIFAR-100 contain a total of 60k $32 \times 32$ labeled images of different classes, with 50k for training and 10k for testing.
+CIFAR-10 is similar to CIFAR-100, except there are 10 different classes in CIFAR-10 and 100 classes in CIFAR-100.

-\paragraph{TinyImageNet} TinyImageNet ~\citep{le2015tiny} is a subset of ImageNet ~\citep{russakovsky2015imagenet}.
-There are 200 different object classes in TinyImageNet, and 500 training images, 50 validation images, and 50 test images for each class.
-All the images in TinyImageNet are colored and labeled images with a size of $64 \times 64$.
+\paragraph{TinyImageNet.} TinyImageNet ~\citep{le2015tiny} is a subset of ImageNet ~\citep{deng2009imagenet}.
+There are 200 different object classes in TinyImageNet, with 500 training images, 50 validation images, and 50 test images for each class.
+All the images in TinyImageNet are colored and labeled with a size of $64 \times 64$.

-For each algorithm, we first train an encoder $f$ on the training dataset, to minimize the empirical loss function generated by the kernel.
-Then following the standard linear evaluation protocol, we freeze the encoder $f$ and train a supervised linear classifier, which takes the output representation of $f$ as input.
-More experimental details can be found in Appendix~\ref{section: experiment_details}.

-\paragraph{Experimental Results} We summarize our empirical results on different benchmark datasets in Table \ref{tab:results-cifar10}, \ref{tab:results-cifar100}, and \ref{tab:results-tinyimagenet}.
-It is clear that we have achieved better performance than SimCLR in all three benchmark datasets, and the Simple Sum Kernel reaches the best average performance.